A portrait of St. MoritzA true holiday classic

-St. Moritz is one of the most famous holiday destinations in the world.
-Its name is trademark protected and synonymous worldwide with style, elegance and class.
+St. Moritz is one of the most famous holiday destinations in the world, was twice host city for the Winter Olympics, and belongs to a UNESCO World Heritage site.
+Its name is a trademark and synonymous worldwide with style, elegance and class.

-The St. Moritz sun logo has been used to promote the world's most famous winter holiday destination for over 80 years.
-It replaced the previous snow rabbit symbol in 1930 and is the oldest tourism logo still in use today.
-Four versions of the sun image were registered as early as 1937, while the St. Moritz name was registered in 1986 – making it the first geographical location in the world to be trademarked.
+The St. Moritz sun logo and lettering have been used to promote the world's most famous winter holiday destination for over 80 years.
+They replaced the previous snow bunny logo in 1930, making them the oldest tourism trademarks still in use today.
+Four versions of the sun logo were registered as early as 1937, while the St. Moritz lettering was registered in 1986 – making it the first geographical location in the world to be trademarked.